 You can also try lighter discs to add some extra distance.
 The idea here is that you can throw lighter discs faster than heavier discs and this would translate to more distance.
 You should also choose discs with more glide if you want to throw farther.
 Beginners generally have lower arm speed and more glide will counter this and enable your disc to stay longer in the air, thereby flying farther.

-Check out my list of 12 Best Disc Golf Distance Drivers.
+Check out my list of 12 Best Disc Golf Distance Drivers for 2021.

 7. Practice makes perfect